famorcam/famorcam/README.md

 # Hi there, I'm Mickal Famorca 👋

-I'm an aspiring data scientist currently upskilling my abilities through the TKH (The Knowledge House) fellowship.
+I'm a data science lead instructor at TKH (The Knowledge House) technology fellowship.
+I'm also a student at BU, where I'm pursuing a Master's Degree in Data Science.
 My passion lies in leveraging data to derive meaningful insights and solve complex problems.

 ## 🔧 Skills